 Comparing Archive Size and File Selection

-- On the left sidebar, click Devices and then click Active.
+- Click Devices and then click Active.

 - On the list of devices, click the name of the Device you're interested in to open device details.

 Because everyone's data is different, the discrepancy between the archive size and file selection will be different between devices.
-If you are worried that there might be data missing from your backup, the best way to determine if a file has been backed up is not to look at the archive size, but to try to Restore files.
+If you are worried that there might be data missing from your backup, the best way to determine if a file has been backed up is not to look at the archive size, but to try to restore files.
 Any file that is available to restore in the Code42 app is a file that was successfully backed up before.